jessefreeman/MarathonTextGenRNN/README.md

 * * * end of message * * *
 ```

-To run this project, use the train.py script to create a new model and the generate.py script to output sample text.
+To run this project, use the [train.py](https://github.com/jessefreeman/MarathonTextGenRNN/blob/master/train.py) script to create a new model and the [generate.py](https://github.com/jessefreeman/MarathonTextGenRNN/blob/master/generate.py) script to output sample text.
 There is a dataset comprised of Marathon's terminal text scraped from the [official story site](http://marathon.bungie.org/story/contents.html).

-You can use the requirements.txt file to install the project's dependencies.
+You can use the [requirements.txt](https://github.com/jessefreeman/MarathonTextGenRNN/blob/master/requirements.txt) file to install the project's dependencies.
+There is also a [config.py](https://github.com/jessefreeman/MarathonTextGenRNN/blob/master/config.py) script you can use to modify settings during training and text generation.

 ## Credits